ICanBoogie/Operation/README.md

+### Handling failure

+Exceptions thrown during the process (control/validation/processing) are caught and turned into [Failure][] exceptions.
+The original exception is accessible using the `getPrevious()` method or the `previous` property.
+The response of the operation is updated with the exception code and message.

+A [Failure][] exception is also thrown in the response has a client or server error, in which case the exception is fired without a previous exception.

+**Note**: Failed operations can be rescued by the operation dispatcher.

-### Forwarded operation
+## Forwarded operations

-An operation is considered "forwarded" when the actual destination and operation name is defined using the request parameters [Operation::DESTINATION](http://icanboogie.org/docs/class-ICanBoogie.Operation.html#DESTINATION) and [Operation::NAME](http://icanboogie.org/docs/class-ICanBoogie.Operation.html#NAME).
-The URL of the request is irrelevant to forwarded operation, more over whether they succeed or fail the dispatch process simply continues.
-This allows forms to be posted to their own _view_ URL (not the URL of the operation) and displayed again if an error occurs.
+An operation is considered _forwarded_ when the actual destination and operation name is defined using the request parameters [Operation::DESTINATION](http://icanboogie.org/docs/class-ICanBoogie.Operation.html#DESTINATION) and [Operation::NAME](http://icanboogie.org/docs/class-ICanBoogie.Operation.html#NAME).
+The URL of the request is irrelevant to forwarded operations, moreover whether they succeed or fail the dispatch process simply continues.
+For instance, this allows forms to be posted to their own _view_ URL (not the URL of the operation) and displayed again if an error occurs.

+**Note**: Successful responses with a `location` are NOT discarded, they will redirect the request.

 ```php
 <?php